ken-sw/to-be-determined/index.md

 *Note: This will be covering mainly the entries that I know, a majority of which are the anime adaptations of the originals.
 This is not an extensive guide on everything from the series, not only because I don't know it all, but because it would also take far too long.*

+*Secondary Note: For now this will just be focusing on adaptations of Fate/stay night since I don't have time to do the rest for now.*

 ## Fate/stay night

 *Fate/stay night* is the first entry in the series, a Japanese visual novel released on January 30th, 2004 by Type-Moon.